kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 </div>

 Well, you need to be very careful now...
 If you didn't think carefully before you choose the metric you used, and directly picked accuracy as your metric, you might fool yourself to believing that your model is amazing.
-Look, it has a 99% accuracy!
+Look, it has 99% accuracy!
 But...
 There are a number of problems here.
 The first, and probably the most obvious, one is: the data is imbalanced.
 Your model can easily learn to output a single label no matter what its input is and still have very high accuracy.
 There are different methods you can use to solve this particular problem, and one of them is to choose a different metric then accuracy ( since this post is not specifically about this problem, I don't mention the other methods here ).

 Another problem is: have you actually thought about how important is your model's decision?
 What impact it has in real life?
 For example, what if your model predicts whether a person has cancer? or what if it predicts if a person is a terrorist? ( From the confusion matrix above )